Bostwickenator/home-monitoring-grafana/README.md

 - `03-bme280_mqtt`: Arduino sketch file for the ESP8266 and the BME280 that publishes sensor data to MQTT
 - `04-mijia_ble_mqt`: Python script that connects to a BTLE MiJia Temperature & Humidity sensor and publishes data to MQTT
 - `05-dht22_mqtt`: Arduino sketch file for the ESP8266 and the DHT22 that publishes sensor data to MQTT
+- `06-openweather`: Pulls weather data for your location into InfluxDB

 ## Setup